LeJust/rsschool-2019Q1-cv/cv.md

 4. Studying front-end / js development.
 I know the basics of working with git bush.
 5. [code examples](https://drive.google.com/open?id=19tGZXxe6BWZ_i5WkMmOldF4uZidN1QjX)
 6. Doing only 2 month, not a lot of experience.
 Pass the codeacademy, htmlacademy,learnjs.
-7. secondary education.
-From the first to the 9th grade I studied English.
-Studied for one year as an English teacher.
-Finished music school.
+7. Secondary education.
+Graduated from music school and studied English at school for 9 years.
 8. From the first to the 9th grade I studied English.
 Studied for one year as an English teacher.
 Recently, English is not used often, but the knowledge is not lost.